1drop/Onedrop.AjaxForm/README.md

 # Onedrop.AjaxForm

-This package provides an additional form element which can be used as a replacement of ``TYPO3.Neos.NodeTypes:Form`` to serve every form asynchronously via javascript.
+This package provides an additional form element which can be used as a replacement of ``Neos.NodeTypes:Form`` to serve every form asynchronously via javascript.

 It's built according to the principle of progressive enhancement and will fallback to the default behavior of the `Form` element.